Outstanding Master's Thesis Award Program from 2008

 The Research Board may recommend that a master’s thesis be entered into the Distinguished Master’s Thesis Award program of the Midwestern Association of Graduate Schools.

-The UIS Research Board will select the outstanding thesis or project based on the criteria described on the Outstanding Master's Thesis Award website.
-The selected author and honorable mention awardees will be recognized at the 2024 Student Technology, Arts & Research Symposium (STARS), with an opportunity for the awardees to present their research.
+The UIS Research Board will select the outstanding thesis or project based on the criteria described below.
+The selected author and honorable mention awardees will be recognized at the 2025 Student Technology, Arts & Research Symposium (STARS), with an opportunity for the awardees to present their research.

 Questions regarding this process should be directed to the Office of Research and Sponsored Programs at ora@uis.edu.